cox-labs/PluginDependentPeptides/README.md

 For latests builds you require to have [Visual Studio](https://www.visualstudio.com/downloads/).

+## Frequently asked questions

+1. **Where can I find the `experimentalDesign.txt` file?** First load your project in MaxQuant.
+    Now in the "Raw files" tab there is a "Write template" button which allows you to export the experimental design.

 ## Plugin development guide

 You can find a plugin development guide on [github](https://github.com/jdrudolph/PluginTutorial).